NAVRockClimber/NAVRockClimber.github.io/_posts/2020-01-09-init-secrets.md

 icon: fa-key
 ---

 My last post on [Handling Secrets](2019-12-16-handle-secrets-in-bc.md) started quite a few discussions.
 Which is good.
 Very good.
 We need to start thinking about security.
 Like I already said we are not playing in our on-premise backyard anymore where an network administrator will keep us save and secure.
 We entered a world where we working with connected systems.
-For now the number is probably quite small and handlable.
+For now the number is probably quite small and handleable.
 If you ask my for my opinion this number will rise.
 We are working towards a mesh of smaller and bigger distributed services.
 The majority of them will be publicly in the internet and secured the one way or the other.
 If you try to categorize these discussions there have been clearly three main subjects of discussion.
 First how we can initialize the secrets.
 This is the subject of this blog post.
 The other subjects have been the mechanisms for authenticating and how to manage service like Azure Function.
 I probably will do posts about them in the future as well.
 But for now let us stick with initializing the secrets.

 ## TL;DR